Scholarships & Grants

 Thanks to the support of the Texas Workforce Commission, Literacy Texas offers financial assistance to help make the conference more affordable.
 Staff from non-profit, non-federally funded adult and family literacy programs are eligible.

-New for 2025 – there are now two different ways you can apply for financial assistance – conference scholarships and conference grants.
+There are now two different ways you can apply for financial assistance – conference scholarships and conference grants.
 You will choose between the two options when you submit your application – you cannot apply for both in the same year.

 The key differences between the two options: